 - Fresh cilantro, chopped, for garnish

 - Rinse the rice (or quinoa) and dal, then add to a medium saucepan.
-Add enough water to cover the rice and dal by 1 inch and soak for 3 to 4 hours if possible (or at least 30 minutes).
+Add enough water to cover the rice and dal by 1 inch and soak for 3-4 hours if possible (or at least 30 minutes).

 - Place the pot on the stove over high heat.
 Heat until it boils, then reduce the heat to low.
-Add the rock salt and turmeric and cook, stirring occasionally, until it has a mushy consistency, 20 to 25 minutes.
+Add the rock salt and turmeric and cook, stirring occasionally, until it has a mushy consistency, 20-25 minutes.
 Add additional water if preferred, or cook until it becomes as dry as you like.

-- Place 2 teaspoons ghee in a small skillet over medium heat.
+- Place 2 tsp ghee in a small skillet over medium heat.
 Add the cumin seeds and whatever other spices you choose to use.
-Cook until the seeds start crackling, about 10 to 15 seconds or less.
+Cook until the seeds start crackling, about 10-15 seconds or less.